 5. Focus on continuous improvement.

 We are struck by the fact that old ideas are new again.
 One new old idea is that teams are not casually created by renaming a department or sprinkling references to ‘teams’ throughout the website.
 It takes leadership, training, and focused effort to build a team and gain the synergistic energy of teamwork.
-Leaders with deep experience running successful teams, overcoming unsuccessful projects, motivating teams, struggling with teams, and using different leadership philosophies—share your knowledge!
-Share the learning!
+Leaders with deep experience running successful teams, overcoming unsuccessful projects, motivating teams, struggling with teams, and using different leadership philosophies should be sharing that knowledge.
+Strong mentors are more important than ever!

 6. Be Optimistic.